goldegard/tasks-watcher/README.md

 cargo run
 ```

-Use: `task-watcher --help` to see all available options.
+Use: `tasks-watcher --help` to see all available options.

+## TODOs
+- [ ] Use of `cargo deb` to crate a package and install the service: see [service-example](https://github.com/vasilakisfil/hello.service/tree/master) and [cargo-deb](https://github.com/kornelski/cargo-deb)